 The family name Gaylor is thought to be of Norman origins.
 Originally, Gaylor was a name given to a happy, joyous, and bold person.
 The name Gaylor derives from the nickname the galliard, which means the bold or the joyous.

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Gaylor have been found, including Gaylord, Gaillard, Galliard, Gaylor, Gayleard and others.

-Another 39 words (3 lines of text) are included under the topic Early Gaylor Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Gaylor Notables in all our PDF Extended History products and printed products wherever possible.

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Gaylor were among those contributors:

 Gaylor Settlers in United States in the 17th Century